CNN’s John D Sutter is touring the island of Ireland clockwise. Eventually, he arrives to what he calls “Northern Ireland’s most popular attraction”.

 Mythical landscapes, magical tales

-For Eleanor Killough, a guide at the new state-of-the-art visitor centre, the Finn story holds water: “Of course it was Finn McCool!
+For Eleanor Killough from the National Trust, the Finn story holds water: “Of course it was Finn McCool!
 That’s what we the locals believe anyway.

 “We give our visitors the two sides of the coin – the stories and the science and let them decide, but most visitors leave believing this place is an ancient home of a mighty giant.”